getgrav/grav-learn/pages/09.webservers-hosting/06.windows-subsystem-for-linux/docs.md

 !!!
 The terminal used by WSL does not support the pasting of text as you are used to.
 Use **right-click** for pasting.

 Create a project folder for your websites.
-For reasons mentioned above, this folder needs to be outside of the WSL filesystem.
-You could use for example: `C:/Users/<Username>/Documents/Development/Web/webroot`, or simply `C:/webroot`.

 In Ubuntu, create a symbolic link to the `webroot` folder.

 [prism classes="language-bash command-line"]
+cd ~/
+mkdir webroot/
-sudo ln -s /mnt/c/your/path/to/webroot /var/www/webroot
+sudo ln -s ~/webroot /var/www/webroot
 [/prism]

+!!!
+When using WSL2, you can access the `webroot` directory from Windows File Explorer by entering the following path in the address bar:  `\\wsl.localhost\Ubuntu\home\your-username\webroot`

 Open the Apache default virtual host configuration file: